Mohd-Faisal8081/E-Commerce-Dashboard/README.md

 This project demonstrates an **interactive Power BI dashboard** designed to analyze the sales performance, customer behavior, and regional trends of an e-commerce platform.
 The dashboard provides actionable insights that can help improve business decision-making and drive sales strategies.

 ### **Tools & Technologies Used**
-- **Power BI** For creating interactive visualizations and dashboards.
+- **Power BI**: For creating interactive visualizations and dashboards.
 - **Excel**: For data preprocessing and cleaning before importing into Power BI.

 ### **Project Overview**